 2. Have your REALTOR run “comps” on your home

-When I say have a REALTOR run comps, I’m not saying run to Zillow.com and look to see what the house down the street sold for.
+When I say have a REALTOR® run comps, I’m not saying run to Zillow.com and look to see what the house down the street sold for.
 Zillow is no substitution for careful thought and calculation when analyzing market data.
-Your local MLS will have specific information like whether or not there were concession in the sale (contributions from seller to buyer to complete the purchase), what kind of financing (or cash) was used, pictures of the interior and usually a pretty good representation of the condidion of the home.
-If there’s any question about the condition, your REALTOR can pick up the phone and call either the seller’s or buyer’s agent for verification of details.
+Your local MLS will have specific information like whether or not there were concession in the sale (contributions from seller to buyer to complete the purchase), what kind of financing (or cash) was used, pictures of the interior and usually a pretty good representation of the condition of the home.
+If there’s any question about the condition, a REALTOR® can pick up the phone and call either the seller’s or buyer’s agent for verification of details.
 Zillow (or Trulia or any other website) can’t do that for you.

-“Good” comps will usually not vary more than a few hundred square feet from the size of your home, the condition should be comparable across the board (as much as possible), the lot sizes should be the same and the best comps are usually no more than 3-4 months old.
+“Good” comps will usually not vary more than a few hundred square feet from the size of your home, the condition should be comparable across the board (as much as possible), the lot sizes should be the same and the best comps are usually no more than 3-4 months old, but sometimes comps up to 1 year may factor in.
 There are always exceptions.
-Homes with very few comparables, like homes with intangible features like views, high-end or custom features, or homes that are the oddball (a 900SF home in a neighborhood where the average is 1700+SF- It’s happened to me!) are treated differently and the ranges may be wider in these instances, but it’s up to the professional doing the work to use good judgment to extrapolate.
+Homes with very few comparables, i.e. homes with intangible features including: views, high-end or custom features, or homes that are the oddball (a 900SF home in a neighborhood where the average is 1700+SF; It’s happened to me!) are treated differently and the ranges may be wider in these instances, but it’s up to the professional doing the work to use good judgment to extrapolate.

 Your agent will also be able to point out where certain boundaries lie that drastically affect the value of the home.
 For instance, on the border of Phoenix, Scottsdale & Paradise Valley, near the intersection of Tatum & Shea, going north of Shea from 40th St to about Scottsdale Rd, may result in a value of $25K-50K, just for the change from the Cherokee Elementary school district to the Sequoya Elementary school district, though both areas fall within Scottsdale Unified.